jlule/CSE-212/Final Project/Trees/trees.md

 # Trees
-## In this lesson we are going to learn about trees in data structures and the o notaiona nd time complxity for each operation
+## In this lesson we are going to learn about trees in data structures and the O notaion and time complxity for each operation
 ## So what is a tree?
 A Tree is  a data strcuture in which  data items are connected using refences in a hierarchical manner.
 Each tree consists of a root node from which we can access each element of the tree.